MassimoTambu/mercatour_supply_chain/README.md

 The producer or reseller can combine multiple products to create a new one (e.g., flour + eggs + ricotta cheese = pie).
 The new product inherits the full history of its ingredients.
 This transformation, along with ownership transfers, can occur as many times as needed throughout the supply chain.

 - **Sell to Consumer**:
 Once the product reaches the end customer, the tokens are burned.
 This marks the product as consumed and finalizes its lifecycle on-chain.
 Resellers can also burn tokens for specific reasons without sending the tokens to the users, like if the consumer is not present on chain or if the products are expired.
+In all the cases, also the NFT Reference will be burnt.

 The complete product history — from creation to consumption — remains transparent and accessible on the platform, allowing users to trace the origins and transformations of any item.